peytonju/team-5-spryntax/README.md

 **Technical approach:** The project is web-based and will be using NodeJS for processing user inputs and sending that information to a .NET framework.

 ## Software Architecture
+We are using Model-View-Controller and microservices architecture.
+The Model will hold the database interactions.
+The view has the client-side code (UI/Frontend).
+The controller handles the API requests.
+There will be microservices for keeping track of the user stats (e.g. wpm, accuracy ..etc) the leaderboard, and the favorites.

+2 alternatives are:
+A fully monolith backend instead of microservices
+Pros: Easier to develop since there are fewer moving parts and simpler debugging since there won't be any inter-service communication
+Cons: Scalability issues (if we get a lot of users) and performance bottle neck, since each feature depends on the same server
+NOSQL for schema-less storage.
+Pros: Faster inserts for typing stats since MongoDB handles unstructured data and easier schema changes
+Cons: Querying leaderboards would be slower and not as reliable as MySQL for user authentication

+The main software we will be using is NodeJS for connection to the website, APIs and database, and MySQL for creating the database.

 ## Software Design
+**Frontend: /views** | Handles UI logic (Typing process, pages, etc…)
+	          **public/spyrntax.js** | Handles Dynamically loading information from the database into pages (Load algorithms, filtering algorithms, etc..)

+**Backend: /bin** | This will hold the server startup script
+	       **/server.js** | Main express server
+**Database: /app/models folder** | Fetches/stores data in MySQL database
+		      **/config** | Database.js is in this file, which connects to the database

+**Typing stats service: /services/typing-stat-service** (Yet to be added) | Tracks real-time typing accuracy and WMP
+**Leaderboard service: /services/leaderboard-service** (Yet to be added)  | Stores and retrieves ranking data
+**Favorites service: /services/favorites-service** (Yet to be added) | Creates, stores, and retrieves user-favorited algorithms

 ## Coding Guideline